sujeshpadhi91/seng438-a3/seng438-a3.md

 A portion of the grade for the lab report will be allocated to organization and clarity.

-# 6 ACKNOWLEDGEMENTS
+# 6 Acknowledgements

 This lab is part of a software-testing laboratory courseware available under a Creative Commons license.

-# 7 REFERENCES
+# 7 References

 1. "Eclipse.org," Internet: [http://www.eclipse.org](http://www.eclipse.org/)